-A certificate must be revoked or suspended (i.e. cancelled for the time being) under the following conditions:
+A certificate shall be revoked under the following conditions:

-- 1. Upon suspected or known compromise of the private key; - 2.
-Upon suspected or known compromise of the media holding the private key; - 3.
-Subject or subscriber information is known to be invalid or re-verification fails. - 4.
-When there is an essential error in the certificate
+- 1. The Customer asks for revocation of its CA certificate (for any given reason). - Upon suspected or known compromise of the private key; Upon suspected or known compromise of the media holding the private key; - 4.
+When there is an significant error in the certificate or the certificate information; or - 5.
+When the certificate is no longer needed or it is redundant (for example, a duplicate certificate has been issued).